adamsuk/blog/pages/blog/2022-brag-doc/item.md

 ### April

 - Ruby badge service I helped develop was deployed on the Raspberry Pi Foundation projects site for the [new Scratch pathway](https://projects.raspberrypi.org/en/pathways/scratch-intro) 😍
+- Holidayed for the first time in 2 years with my family in Spain!!
+- My first page from scratch for RPF went live on [Code Club World](https://codeclubworld.org/parents)

 ### March